NickKelly1/blog-js-inheritance-the-dark-arts/readme.md

 In OOP (Object Oriented Programming), inheritance is the mechanism used build a new object or class ontop another object or class.

-JavaScript has inheritance but doesn't have "classes" like most other OO languages.
+JavaScript has inheritance but doesn't have static "classes" like static OO languages (C++, C#, Java).
 Instead, JavaScript links objects together by [prototypes](https://en.wikipedia.org/wiki/Prototype-based_programming).
 Even in ES2015, [`class`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) is mostly just syntactic sugar for objects with prototypal relationships.

 At a glance, OOJS using `class` appears sane.